15 Best Stocks to Buy For Beginners

 Still, Microsoft is holding strong, providing millions of users with computers, hardware, software, and cloud computing throughout every corner of the globe.
 In large part, this is due to CEO Satya Nadella’s impressive tenure at the head of the company, where he’s overseen the acquisition of GitHub, heavy investments in Azure, the company’s cloud computing platform, and the release of services like Microsoft Teams.

-Despite the global pandemic, Microsoft stock has risen to an all-time high at around $211 per share at the time of this writing.
+Despite the global pandemic, Microsoft stock isn’t far off its all-time high at around $243 per share at the time of this writing.
 Like many smart tech companies, it’s found a way to make itself more valuable to users even during tough times.

 Microsoft’s recent performance is proof of the value of buying and holding when it comes to blue-chip stocks.
 And that’s precisely why I recommend Microsoft as a solid stock to buy for beginners.

 Netflix is the pioneer of streaming video.
 The company earned just over $25 billion in revenue in 2020, and it recently surpassed 200 million subscribers around the world.

 One thing I really like about Netflix is that it still has so much potential to grow its market share.
 Currently, less than half of Netflix’s subscribers are located in the United States.
 As highly-populated countries like Brazil and India continue to modernize their internet infrastructure, it’s safe to assume that Netflix stands to benefit in the form of tens of millions of additional subscribers.